ChefZander/skyblock_zero/mods/sbz_progression/quests/Introduction.md

 ### Text

 Finally!
 Automation!
 Let's get on that, shall we?
-Here's what you'll need for a Simple Matter Extractor:

-One Matter Annihilator, four matter blobs and four bits of core dust.
-Also, you may need to click 2 times for the UI to show up.
+You will need a simple matter extractor and some power for that.

-TIP: Early game machines without power occasionally emit red particles.
+TIP: Early game machines without power emit red particles.

 ### Meta